Mastering the Asia Squat: A Guide to Tradition, Benefits, and Practice

 doing an ansia squat

-A man is doing an Ansian squat while reparing a bike. | © Vietnamdrive
+A man is doing an Ansian squat while repairing a bike. | © Vietnamdrive

 • Squatting is not just a resting act.
-You can see many people do the jobs that force workers to squat: Sifting rice, wrapping cakes, cleaning Vietnamese vegetables, taking care of crops in the countryside, bicycle repair, street-seller vendors in the cities, mostly squatting.
+You can see many people do jobs that force workers to squat: Sifting rice, wrapping cakes, cleaning Vietnamese vegetables, taking care of crops in the countryside, bicycle repair, street-seller vendors in the cities, mostly squatting.

 However, due to the social characteristics and the development of cognitive life, the Asian squat is gradually hard to find.